 It's like they have been given a magic wand that is desirable, powerful and influential but still don't quite really know how works.

 They still have no idea of how much can they decide for themselves and for others?
 What is good for them long term?
 What is doable or acceptable and what is not?

-During toddlerhood and toddler development, children thus face the challenge of:
+During toddlerhood, children thus face the challenge of: